coolerfall/Android-HttpDownloadManager/README.md

 Usage
 =====
-* If you don't set the destination file path, the download manager will use `Environment.DIRECTORY_DOWNLOADS` in SDCard as default directory, and it will detect filename automatically if destinationFilePath not set:
+* If you don't set the destination file path, the download manager will use `Environment.DIRECTORY_DOWNLOADS` in SDCard as default directory, and it will detect filename automatically from header or url if destinationFilePath not set:
 ```java
 DownloadManager manager = downloadManager =
 			new DownloadManager.Builder().context(this)